 STYLE GUIDE FOR FINAL PAPER

 - TEXT LENGTH: minimum – 30 pages; maximum – 40 pages (i.e., the paper exclusive of footnotes or endnotes, title page, abstract, bibliography, etc.)

 - MARGINS: 1” margins on all sides

 - FONT: 12 pt.
 Times Roman

 - BIBLIOGRAPHY: may be subdivided, e.g., “primary” and “secondary”

 - PAGE NUMBERING: consecutively through all materials, excluding title page and abstract

-- TITLE PAGE: must include paper title and author’s name, in caps and centered, course number, instructor, and date
+- TITLE PAGE: must include paper title and author’s name, centered, course number, instructor, and date

 - ABSTRACT: 100-150-word summary of final paper’s argument/contents.
 Must be the second page, after the title page, of the final paper.

 HONOR PLEDGE: The Pledge must appear on all assignments, first papers and rewrites.
 Hard copies, if required, must have a hand-written signature.